Data Analysis

 • Don't wait for deeper discounts — they rarely come

-• Don't buy for resale — minimal OOP appreciation
+• Don't buy expecting resale upside — minimal OOP appreciation historically

 Marvel Strategy